cfengine/documentation/reference/common-attributes-include.markdown

 ### Common Attributes

 Common attributes are available to all promise types.
-Full details for common attributes can be found in the [Common Attributes Section][Promise Types and Attributes#Common Attributes] of the [Promise Types and Attributes] page.
+Full details for common attributes can be found in the [Common Attributes section][Promise Types and Attributes#Common Attributes] of the [Promise Types and Attributes] page.
 The common attributes are as follows:

 #### [action][Promise Types and Attributes#action]